Skip to content

 • More limited control over the process

-The most recommended method for beginners, which eliminates the need to work with caustic soda.
-It is important to work with high-quality, natural soap bases, which will ensure optimal results.
+The most recommended method for beginners, eliminating the need to work with caustic soda.
+It is important to work with high-quality, natural soap bases to ensure an optimal result.
 The process is simple and easy:

 Step 1 - Cut a high-quality natural soap base into cubes

-Step 2 - Melt in a heat-resistant container in the microwave or over steam
+Step 2 - Melt in a heat-resistant container in a microwave or over steam

 Step 4 - Pour into silicone molds